inet-framework/inet/showcases/mobility/basic/doc/index.rst

 ~~~~~~~~~~~~~~

 The :ned:`LinearMobility` module describes linear motion with a constant speed or
 constant acceleration.
-As such, it has parameters for speed, acceleration, and starting angle.
+As such, it has parameters for speed and starting angle.
 The model also has parameters for initial positioning (:par:`initialX`,
 :par:`initialY`, :par:`initialZ`), which, by default, are random
 values inside the constraint area.